-Dungeons and Dragons character alignments give players ground rules for building characters for the tabletop game.
-With advancements in “nerd” culture, these tropes became helpful ways to describe characters in all kinds of fiction, from comics to movies to video games.
+Dungeons & Dragons works on a system of character traits.
+The alignments give players ground rules for building characters in the tabletop game.
+As “nerd” culture exploded in popularity, these tropes became helpful ways to describe characters in all kinds of fiction, from comics to movies to video games.

-There are nine primary D&D character alignment types.
-These are lawful good, true neutral, neutral good, neutral evil, chaotic good, chaotic evil, lawful evil, and chaotic neutral.
+There are nine primary D&D character alignments: lawful neutral, lawful good, true neutral, neutral good, neutral evil, chaotic good, chaotic evil, lawful evil, and chaotic neutral.

-Chaotic good is a popular character archetype that many people recognize in their favorite fictional heroes.
+The chaotic good alignment is a popular character archetype many recognize in their favorite fictional heroes.

 What Does it Mean to Be Chaotic Good?

-Chaotic good characters are generally good people.
-They always do what they believe is right, regardless of consequences or laws.
-In fact, they tend to see laws as oppressive and think that the right thing is abolishing most laws so that people can be free to choose their own paths.
+Chaotic goods tend to see laws as oppressive and think that the right thing is abolishing most laws so that people can be free to choose their own paths.

 Chaotic Good Ideals

 Chaotic goods value freedom and personal liberty.
 They believe people are ultimately good and will do the right thing if given the opportunity.
-In addition, they believe that most laws are oppressive and take away an individual right to choose their own destiny.
+In addition, they believe that most laws are oppressive and take away an individual’s right to choose their destiny.

-Therefore, you will often find chaotic good characters fighting against a corrupt government or standing up for the little guy.
+You often find chaotic good characters fighting against a corrupt government or standing up for the little guy.
+Alli says they often rebel against tyranny and work to dismantle unjust systems.
+However, their ultimate goal is to benefit others, promoting freedom and well-being for all.

 Personality Traits of Chaotic Good Characters